 Writing the Plugin Code

-For this tutorial, we’re creating a basic plugin that will add a “Follow Us” message at the end of each article, encouraging users to follow your social media accounts.
-Copy and paste the following code below your plugin header:
+In this tutorial, we’ll create a simple plugin that adds a ‘Follow Us’ message at the end of each article, inviting users to follow your social media accounts.
+Insert the code below your plugin header:.
+Add the code shown below right after your plugin header:

 <?php